ryanberckmans/eqoptimizer/README.md

             optimizeInternal _ [] candidateSet = candidateSet
             optimizeInternal weights (eqLoc:eqLocs) partialCandidateSet =
                     maximumBy (comparing (scoreItems weights))
                        (map (\eq -> optimizeInternal weights eqLocs (eq:partialCandidateSet)) eqLoc)
 ```

 Feeling triumphant, I hit 'run' and waited for my first real results.
 And waited.
 Boy, my software is sophisticated - it takes TIME to run.
 Approximately forever.

 ### Time to make it work

 `optimize2` takes ~hours to run, crap.
 This app is supposed to help, and waiting hours between results isn't helpful.
-In fact, the app is supposed to be run dozens of times in rapid succession, with tuning parameters.
-That'll take a week.
+In fact, the app is supposed to be run dozens of times in rapid succession using tuning parameters.

 So I dug for compiler flags, easy enough: